cardano-scaling/alba/design/design.md

 exposes the underlying data as a `u8` slice.
 The exact interfaces will need to be determined.

-## Roadmap
+## Future plans

-We have already implemented the Telescope Bounded scheme in the centralized unweighted setting.
+We have successfully implemented the _Telescope Bounded_ scheme in the _centralized unweighted_ setting.
-Following that, we will have an implementation of the simple lottery, also in the centralized unweighted setting.
+Our next step will be to implement the _simple lottery_, also within the _centralized unweighted_ setting.
-After that we can think about good interfaces for our decentralized / weighted schemes, and implement those.
+Following these, we will focus on designing intuitive interfaces to support _decentralized_ and _weighted_ schemes, paving the way for their implementation.

-Concurrently, we can think about how to test and benchmark our implementations, as well as, implement a generic hash function, generic data elements, etc.
+Concurrently, we plan to develop testing and benchmarking methodologies to evaluate our implementations effectively, as well as, implement generic hash functions, generic data elements, etc.

-Periodically, it would be good to demo our library to the internal / external community to spread awareness and gather early feedback.
+To foster community engagement, we aim to periodically demonstrate our library to both internal and external audiences.
+These demos will help raise awareness, gather early feedback, and identify areas for improvement.

 Finally, our library would benefit from future research to improve usability (see [definitions requirements](#definitions)), correctness